Florida Federation of Music Clubs, Inc.

 Members of the Florida Federation of Music Clubs, Inc. are professional and amateur musicians as well as generous benefactors and music lovers who volunteer their time and energy to create a dynamic musical and cultural environment in our communities.

 We invite music organizations, music teachers, musicians, music lovers, and music students who live in Florida and share our goals to join FFMC.
 Please see our Membership page for more information.
 Please contact the New Member Liaison for assistance.
-There are important deadlines to meet each fall if you wish to participate in the local NFMC festival.
-Do not delay!
+There are important deadlines to meet each fall if you and your students wish to participate in the local NFMC festival held in your district (See map below).

 Click on a map region to go that district's page